 Mineral Engine Oil

-The crudest form of engine oil.
-Mineral Engine oil is considered as the genesis that paved the way for modern engine oils.
+The mineral oil is considered as the genesis that paved the way for modern oils.
 Mineral oils are refined petroleum oils which undergo treatment to function under a wide temperature range and are marketed significantly cheaper compared to the other two varieties of oils.

 Nowadays, Mineral oils find their use in older vehicles and motorcycles.